Pilgrim’s Mission: The mission of Pilgrim School is to nurture the mind, spirit, and moral awareness of each student.

 Use formative and summative assessments to evaluate and report on student progress throughout the school year.

-Plan and supervise class projects, field trips, and other experiential activities, and guide students in learning from those activities.
+Plan and supervise class projects, Winter and Spring concerts, and other experiential activities, and guide students in learning from those activities.

 Participation in weekly Professional Learning Community activities